-If your New Year’s resolution for 2018 is to eat better, then the best start you can give yourself is to start swapping out some unhealthy foods for some healthier ones.
-You may have the intention to completely overhaul your diet, but Rome wasn’t built in a day, as they say.
+If your goal is to eat better, then the best start you can give yourself is to start swapping out some unhealthy foods for some healthier ones.
+You may have the intention to completely overhaul your diet, but Rome wasn’t built in a day.
 Instead, it can be far more effective to take small steps and continually build toward your goal.

 Doing things gradually means that you can adapt to them and build habits that you will be able to keep over the long term.
 For most people, that is much more likely to be a successful strategy than attempting to overhaul everything you eat and then force that into your existing lifestyle.
 The odds are against your success with that type of dramatic change as it places you at an increased risk of becoming overwhelmed and giving up.